When looking to purchase a home or to sell your own, there are many questions that come to mind.

 Q. What happens after the inspection?

 A: At Liberty Inspection Group, we believe that once our clients establish a relationship with us, it is timeless and endless.
-We offer unlimited technical advice for as long as our clients wish (weather it’s their home, a neighbor home or a friend’s home)!
+We offer unlimited technical advice for as long as our clients wish (whether it’s their home, a neighbor home or a friend’s home)!
 Our inspectors have a wealth of knowledge and expertise that we want to share.

 Q. Are all inspectors equally capable and knowledgeable?